EnduranceCode/server-setup-guide/02-apache-server-installation.md

     newgrp www-data
     newgrp $USER

-### 2.6.2.
-Restricted permissions for the Apache Server root folder

-In a more restrictive scenario, the **Apache Server** server should [only have writing permissions](https://www.internalpointers.com/post/right-folder-permission-website) on the folders where it is strictly necessary.
-On those scenarios, set the [file permissions](https://linuxize.com/post/umask-command-in-linux/) for the server root folder with the following commands:
+Then, add writing permissions to the **group** of the **Apache Server** root folder with the following commands:

-    sudo chown -R root:www-data /srv/www
-    sudo find /srv/www -type d -exec chmod -c 2750 {} +
+    sudo find /srv/www -type d -exec chmod -c 2770 {} +
-    sudo find /srv/www -type f -exec chmod -c 650 {} +
+    sudo find /srv/www -type f -exec chmod -c 660 {} +

-For the folders that must be writable by the **Apache Server**, replace the ***{LABELS}*** in the below commands as appropriate and execute it for each folder that has to be writable by the **Apache Server**

-    sudo find /srv/www/{WRITABLE_FOLDER} -type d -exec chmod -c 2750 {} +
-    sudo find /srv/www/{WRITABLE_FOLDER} -type f -exec chmod -c 650 {} +

-> **Labels Definition**
->
-> + **{WRITABLE_FOLDER}** : The folder that must be writable by the **Apache Server**

-The `ùmask` has to be set accordingly the permissions level set with above command, therefore it must be set to `027`.
+The `umask` has to be set accordingly the permissions level set with above command, therefore it must be set to `002`.
 To check the current `umask`value, execute the following command:

     umask

-To [permanently set the `umask` value](https://linuxize.com/post/umask-command-in-linux/#setting-the-mask-value) system-wide, open the `/etc/profile` file with [*nano text editor](https://www.nano-editor.org/) using the following command:
+To [permanently set the `umask` value](https://linuxize.com/post/umask-command-in-linux/#setting-the-mask-value) system-wide, open the `/etc/profile` file with [*nano text editor*](https://www.nano-editor.org/) using the following command:

     sudo nano /etc/profile

 Within `/etc/profile` file, add the below snippet at the beginning of the file.

-    umask 027
+    umask 002

 For the changes to take effect, execute the following commands: